vijdan-anjum/localResto/README.md

 ```

 ## Endpoints and Parameters
-The API will have 3 endpoints, and the information is about the 3 endpoints within their parameters.
+The API will have three endpoints, and the information is about the three endpoints within their parameters.
 ### City
 - **city**: Returns a list of supported cities with the local restaurants.
   - **parameter**